mlops-guide/mlops-guide.github.io/docs/Infraestrutura/Auth/index.md

 # IAM Access

-To manage users access to the infrastructure resources is a good practice both as a server health safety and a cybersecurity matter, as it makes harder to gain admin access to those resources.
+To manage users' access to the infrastructure resources is a good practice both as a server health safety and a cybersecurity matter, as it makes harder to gain admin access to those resources.
 In this section, it will be shown how to create your own **API Key** to use in many steps on this tutorial.

 ## Steps